fbpx

 How long does it take to get a valuation done?

-After you have submitted your mortgage application, your lender will instruct the surveyor to carry out a valuation, the aim of which is to ensure the property is worth the amount you are wanting to pay for it.
+After you have submitted your mortgage application, your lender will instruct the surveyor to carry out a valuation, the aim of which is to ensure the property is worth the amount you want to pay for it.

 The surveyor will contact the estate agent in control of the property and request access to carry out a thorough inspection and survey of the property so that they can check it is structurally sound and has no obvious issues.

-This typically takes a day since most surveyors will create the report on the same day as the inspection and sent it straight to the mortgage lenders underwriter.
+This typically takes a day since most surveyors will create the report on the same day as the inspection and send it straight to the mortgage lender’s underwriter.

-Once the mortgage lender’s underwriter has received a copy of your completed survey, they will be checking to see if the valuation makes sense and that there are no issues with the property highlighted in the report.
+Once the mortgage lender’s underwriter has received a copy of your completed survey, they will check to see if the valuation makes sense and that there are no issues with the property highlighted in the report.

 From start to finish, the entire valuation process takes around 2 weeks to complete on average.

-How long does it take between a mortgage valuation and offer?
+How long does it take between a mortgage valuation and an offer?

 After the valuation has been received from the surveyor, the lender’s underwriter will have all the required information to come to a final decision and will then be able to provide a mortgage offer.

-It can take up anywhere from 2 to 20 days to receive an offer.
+It can take anywhere from 2 to 20 days to receive an offer.

 How long does it take to exchange contracts?